What is Web3? The Decentralized Internet of the Future Explained! Web3 Meaning!

 Web3 is an umbrella term for an online ecosystem that cuts out the big middlemen on the Internet.

 “Anyone on the planet can access Bitcoin or Ethereum today, as long as you have an internet connection.
-So billions of human beings can access Web3 systems while the same human beings cannot necessarily access the banking system,”
+So billions of human beings can access Web3 systems while the same human beings cannot necessarily access the banking system,”he said.

 “To understand how Web3 works, there are some mistakes you should be aware of and you have to pay attention to your safety.